 Hey y’all!
-Where did we disappear to?
-Just an update to let you know that Lillian now blogs at her Lillian Darnell website and I blog at my Camilla Downs website.
-Lillian’s six year old brother, Thomas, is now blogging at his Thomas Darnell website.
+Where did we go?
+Lillian now blogs at her Lillian Darnell website and I blog at my Camilla Downs website.
+Lillian’s brother, Thomas, is now blogging at his Thomas Darnell website.
 Finally, we have a Team TLC website where you can follow all three of us!

 Come on over and visit either one of us at our websites!
-We’d love to see you over there y’all!
+We’d love to see you over there!
+(We do not update or maintain this website.)

 When Lillian was 4 years old she began asking me to staple loose paper together for her in the style of a book.
 Then, she would draw or write stories or illustrations in her “book”.
 One day I asked her if she would like to write a book and she said “YES”.
 So, we have written 4 books since then (not published yet -that’s where Pink Elephant Books comes into the picture).
 We have ordered our ISBN numbers, located illustrators, the book printer we would like to use and once we and our company have the funds – we will publish those darn books.